joagre/ratatoskr/ideas/r.md

 ## Special symbols

-The following special symbols (keywords) are language-reserverd keywords and they cannot be defined in user code:
+The following special symbols (keywords) are language-reserved keywords and they cannot be defined in user code:

 ```